Elizabeth Debicki to play Princess Diana on ‘The Crown’ | WTOP

 Elizabeth Debicki will play the Princess of Wales in seasons five and six of “The Crown,” the Netflix series announced Sunday.

-Debicki will join a new cast for the series that includes Imelda Staunton as Queen Elizabeth and Lesley Manville as Princess Margaret.
+Debicki will join a new cast for the series that includes Imelda Staunton as Queen Elizabeth, Lesley Manville as Princess Margaret and Jonathan Pryce as Prince Philip.
 Staunton succeeds Olivia Colman and Claire Foy in the role.

 Emma Corrin is playing Diana on the drama’s upcoming fourth season, but Debicki will take on the part for what’s sure to be the character’s most dramatic chapters.
 Seasons five and six are expected to be the show’s final seasons.
 No premiere date of season four has yet been announced.